aimms/how-to/Articles/485/485-Uncertainty-productionplanningsp.rst

    It is not recommended to use this information as a primary source for current projects or documentation.
 Please refer to the latest documentation for up-to-date information.

 .. meta::
-   :keywords: Uncertain data, stochastic programming, scenarios
+   :description: Determines optimal raw material purchasing and stocking quantities for a refinery blending LP under uncertain future demand using stochastic programming with scenarios.
-   :description: This example is to decide how much of each of the raw materials to purchase and stock for a refinery.
+   :keywords: Uncertain data, stochastic programming, scenarios, LP, refinery, blending, inventory, production planning

 Direct download AIMMS Project :download:`ProductionPlanningSP.zip <model/ProductionPlanningSP.zip>`